-If you are thinking about buying property in Spain, it is important that you know what taxes are paid when you buy a house.
+If you are thinking about buying property in Spain, it is important that you know what taxes are paid and the cost of buying a house.
 Although the amount of taxes in Spain varies depending on the price of the property, it is advisable to take this into account before you embark on a purchase.

 Also, here you have some other things to consider when buying a house in Spain.

-After all, the good life also has its formalities.
+After all, enjoying a home in Spain also has its formalities.

 Buying property in Spain: taxes